Click on the graph to download a big

 growth).
 See the figure on the left.
 You can click on the graph to

 download a bigger one in pdf format.
-Strategy Maps are a strategic part of the
+SMs are a strategic part of the

 Balanced Scorecard framework to describe strategies for value creation.